Is Takayama Worth Visiting in 2026? Honest Advice Before You Detour

 Kyoto or Osaka Day Trip Only very determined travelers Long travel day with little flexibility

-Nagoya to Takayama Good for an overnight route Still needs planning around train times
+Nagoya to Takayama, overnight Good for a regional route Still needs planning around train times

 Kanazawa + Shirakawa-go + Takayama Excellent for regional itineraries Public transport logistics can get messy